nubenetes/awesome-kubernetes/docs/nosql.md

 - [DZone: SQL vs. NoSQL 🌟](https://dzone.com/articles/sql-vs-nosql) Take a look at the most recent developments between SQL and NoSQL databases.
 And remember, make your DB decision based on the project, not on the hype.
 - [NoSQL Databases: a Survey and Decision Guidance](https://medium.baqend.com/nosql-databases-a-survey-and-decision-guidance-ea7823a822d)
 - [dev.to: NoSQL Database Design for E-Commerce Apps in 2021](https://dev.to/danielkolb/nosql-database-design-for-e-commerce-apps-in-2021-390e)
+- [stackoverflow.blog: Have the tables turned on NoSQL?](https://stackoverflow.blog/2021/01/14/have-the-tables-turned-on-nosql/) NoSQL was the next big thing in system architecture in 2011, but overall interest in it has plateaued recently.
+What is NoSQL, what does it have to do with modern development, and is it worth implementing in your project?
+- [vishnu.hashnode.dev: 4 Types Of NoSQL Databases](https://vishnu.hashnode.dev/4-types-of-nosql-databases) Evaluate which type of NoSQL database best fits your use case

 ### MongoDB Tools and MongoDB as a Service
 - [MongoDB Tools - Admin GUIs, Monitoring and Other Good Stuff](http://mongodb-tools.com/)